img

 Bannerughatta Biological Park (BBP) was carved out of Bannerghatta National Park (BNP) vide notification No FEE 19 FWL 98, Bangalore, Dated: 5th March 2004 and was brought under the administrative jurisdiction of the Zoo Authority of Karnataka (ZAK), Government of Karnataka (GOK)

-The Park has various units such as Zoo, Safari, Butterfly park and Rescue Centre spread over an area of 731.88 hectares.
-The field activities of the biological park are many fold as it is classified as one of the large zoos in the state and country, with a lot of scope for scientific development.
-The activities prevailing in the Biological Park includes regular maintenance of visitor facilities and zoo enclosures, which exhibits varieties of birds, reptiles and mammals along with providing suitable species specific enrichment to maintain high standards of welfare as well as to preserve the local fauna to retain the green cover to provide visitors an immersive experience.
-Various Safari sub units offer visitors a chance to view free-ranging captive mammals such as deer, antelope, gaur, bears, leopards, lions and tigers within naturalistic exhibits showcasing the habitat of the adjoining national park, within the enclosed safari units, in protected vehicles.
-The Butterfly Park acts as pioneer for education and research of lesser known ecologically significant insects and other invertebrates through up close experience of both fauna as well as flora, mainly highlighting the host and nectar plants essential for butterflies to complete their life cycle.
-Rescue Centres are off display units vital for provision of life time facilities to the rescued animals like tigers, lions and bears from circuses and other illegal uses of wildlife as performing animals as well as for temporary housing, care of injured or abandoned urban wildlife, providing them a second lease of life to return to their natural habitat.
-The overall daily functioning and activities of all the sections aims to support the objectives of the National Zoo Policy 1998 through education, conservation breeding, research, rescue and rehabilitation to contribute towards the Nation’s Ex-situ Conservation Efforts.
+Bannerghatta Biological Park comprises several units, including the Zoo, Safari, Butterfly Park, and Rescue Centre, spread across 731.88 hectares.
+It is one of the largest zoos in the state and country that offers significant scope for scientific development.
+Its field activities are manifold, encompassing the regular maintenance of visitor facilities and enclosures that showcase a wide variety of birds, reptiles, and mammals.
+Species-specific enrichment is provided to ensure high standards of welfare, while efforts are made to preserve the local fauna and maintain the green cover, offering visitors an engaging experience.
+The Safari units allow visitors to observe free-ranging captive mammals such as deer, antelope, gaur, bears, leopards, lions, and tigers in naturalistic exhibits that reflect the adjoining national park, viewed safely from protected vehicles.
+The Butterfly Park serves as a pathfinder in education and research, highlighting lesser-known but ecologically significant insects and invertebrates.
+It emphasizes host and nectar plants essential for butterflies to complete their life cycle, offering close-up experiences of both flora and fauna.
+Rescue Centres, located off-display, provide lifetime care for rescued animals such as tigers, lions, and bears formerly used in circuses or other illegal performances.
+They also serve as temporary housing for injured or abandoned urban wildlife, giving them a second chance to return to their natural habitats.
+The daily functioning of all sections aligns with the objectives of the National Zoo Policy (1998), focusing on education, conservation breeding, research, rescue, and rehabilitation, thereby contributing to the nation’s ex-situ conservation efforts.

 Vision